HamiltonMultimedia/hello-world/README.md

 One attractive security feature I've seen is End-to-End encryption.

 This requires 2 keys, one public and one private.
 One end creates, encrypts and sends the message while the other receives and decrypts it.
 This maintains that the message is encryted from End-toEnd.

+In addition to encryption I've also been looking into monitoring options and I've found a tutorial which explains how to write a Python port scanning script that reports which ports are open on your system.